 If you are hurt on a construction site, you need to report the injury to your employer immediately and follow your employer’s recommendation for where to seek medical treatment.
 AVOID SOCIAL MEDIA.
-Take photographs of the scene of the accident and your injuries if possible.
+Take photographs of the scene of the workplace accident and your injuries if possible.
 Follow all medical advice and keep your employer informed about what is happening with your injury.

 If you are missing work, you should document the days you have missed and how much your pay would have been for those days.
 You should notify your employer in writing of your accident within 30 days of the accident and also inform the North Carolina Industrial Commission (NCIC).

-Your employer should inform their workers’ compensation insurance carrier of your accident.
+Your employer should inform their workers’ compensation insurance carrier of your construction accident.
 An employee of the insurance carrier, called an adjuster, should be in contact with you to flesh out the details of your accident.
 They may ask you to give a recorded statement .
 The decision to give a recorded statement is something that should be discussed with a NC Construction Accident Lawyer.

 Your workers’ comp claim will be accepted or denied by the insurance company.
 In accepted claims, the insurance adjuster has decided to pay your claim but the insurance company can still refuse to pay for certain medical treatment.
 In addition, in accepted claims, the insurance controls your medical treatment.
 Doctors who work for the insurance company, can and often do, view serious injury differently than a physician that is independent or paid for by the construction worker.
 You may need to seek a second opinion.